AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 is not optimal and was only fixed in llvm 9.
 You can set this with AFL_LLVM_NOT_ZERO=1
 See [README.neverzero.md](README.neverzero.md)

+Support for thread safe counters has been added for all modes.
+Activate it with `AFL_LLVM_THREADSAFE_INST=1`.
+The tradeoff is better precision in multi threaded apps for a slightly higher instrumentation overhead.
+This also disables the nozero counter default for performance reasons.

 ## 4) Snapshot feature